 Podcast Audio Transcript

 Alisha: Hello listeners, this is Alisha; thank you for tuning in to yet another exciting and informative podcast from us at Infosys BPM.
-Today, we are discussing about the how banks can lead a sustainability charter for better tomorrow.
+Today, we are discussing about the how banks can lead a sustainability charter by leveraging technology for better tomorrow.
 And to talk about this, we have here with us, Sourav Ghosh, Senior Industry Principal – Financial Services.
 Welcome Sourav.
 How are you?

 Sourav: I’m doing good, Alisha.
 Thank you for having me.
 How are you doing yourself?

 Alisha: I’m doing good too, Sourav.
 Thank you for asking.

 We all know that the idea of sustainability has been gaining momentum in recent times.
 In your opinion, how are banks able to lead the sustainability charter for a better tomorrow?